AndersDeath/diary2/000-current.md

 Standard Sunday has been finished.
 It's really sad because I would like to have a rest for one more week.
 I hung a mirror to my bathroom and this is good.
 Also I did all german homework wich is also very cool.
 Tomorrow I will have another lesson with that guy.
 Besides that I didn't do anthing.
 The sport is still on my place and it's really cool.
 Oh, I recalled I prepared another post about management that I will share on Linkedit next week.
 Today I pick deligation topic.
 Maybe next time I will take something from this topic and expand in other posts.
 I didn't decide it yet.
 Also Ksusha is going to Russia next week.
 Basically in 3 days.
 I am not happy about that I feel nervous.
 I am scary about her and things that might happen.
 I hope everything will be good. but it's too sensitive thing.

-# 11 März - Montag - Berlin - 538 Tag der Einwanderung - Cold Sunny
+# 11 März - Montag - Berlin - 538 Tag der Einwanderung - Warm Sunny